Seahawks-Cardinals Kickoff Time Could Change Because of Mariners

-Seahawks-Cardinals kickoff time could change because of Mariners originally appeared on NBC Sports Chicago
+Seahawks-Cardinals kickoff time could change because of Mariners originally appeared on NBC Sports Bayarea

 This Sunday is going to be a bit hectic in Seattle.